spring-projects/spring-ai/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-Please do a quick search on Github issues first, the feature you are about to request might have already been requested.
+Please do a quick search on GitHub issues first, the feature you are about to request might have already been requested.

 **Expected Behavior**